lanrat/allxfr/README.md

 When running allxfr with a fully recursive caching resolver like BIND/named or Unbound additional zones may be found.
 You can enable this behavior with the `-ns` flag.

-An example Docker configureation for Unbound is provided in the `unbound/` directory, and can be build with `make docker-unbound` and run with `make run-unbound`.
+An example Docker configuration for Unbound is provided in the `unbound/` directory, and can be build with `make docker-unbound` and run with `make run-unbound`.

 ## Example

 ```
 ./allxfr -dry-run
 ROOT g.root-servers.net. xfr size: 22017 records in 1.334s
 mr. ns-mr.nic.tn.
 (41.228.63.70) xfr size: 444 records in 337ms
 sl. ns1.neoip.com.
 (45.83.41.38) xfr size: 455 records in 592ms
 sy. ns1.tld.sy.
 (82.137.200.85) xfr size: 1594 records in 870ms